Itinerary

 Do I need to carry all my things?

-You just need to carry clothes for the entire trip, as well as a few things for the specific day such as a bottle of water, waterproofs and toiletries.
+You need to carry everything you need for the trip: clothes, toiletries, sleeping bag liner, as well as hiking things: waterproofs, sun protection, snacks and water bottle.
 Your full bag should be around 5kg plus water.
 Pack as light as possible but do plan to bring all the items on the packing list.
+Anything you don't require on the trip can be left at our base to be collected on your return.

 How fit do I need to be?

-Our trips are sustained challenges, not holidays.
-For the Tour du Mont Blanc Highlights, you’ll need a solid base level of fitness - think 8+ hours of trekking a day with an 8kg rucksack.
+Our trips are sustained challenges, not beach holidays.
+You’ll need a solid base level of fitness - think 8+ hours of trekking a day with an 8kg rucksack.
 Mental stamina is as important as physical - be ready to keep moving uphill for long stretches.
+Our mantra is slow and steady so don't let fitness worries be a barrier.
+You are probably stronger than you think.